Transforming high-potential leaders into extraordinary executives

 - Apply new knowledge and skills to the organization through action-learning projects.

-- Stay on the job, channeling increased knowledge, productivity, and expertise into your company.
+- Leverage increased knowledge, productivity, and expertise into your company.

 - Build a powerful global network of faculty, program peers, and the 125,000 members of the MIT alumni network.

-To position your company for success, you must position your employees for success.
-The MIT EMBA Program provides your best executive talent with the leading tools and strategies they need to give your company a significant edge in a hypercompetitive marketplace.
+Organizations who want to position themselves for sustained success must invest in key executives and position them for growth.
+The MIT EMBA Program provides the best executive talent with the leading tools and strategies needed to provide a significant edge in a hypercompetitive marketplace.

-Discover which global companies are working with the MIT EMBA Program to educate their most talented executives.
+Discover which leading companies are working with the MIT EMBA Program to educate their most talented executives.
 Learn more.

 Find quick answers to any remaining questions you have about the sponsorship process.
 Learn more.